Christian Arroyo Player Props: Red Sox vs. Guardians

 - Arroyo is batting .263 with six doubles, a home run and four walks.

-- Arroyo has picked up a hit in 14 of 26 games this year, with multiple hits five times.
+- Arroyo has picked up a hit in 14 of 26 games this season, with multiple hits five times.

+- He has hit a home run in one of 26 games, and in 1.2% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.